Samantha Prins

 + January 2025: Elected to the CoLang Advisory Circle

-+ October 2024: Presented Revisiting Syncretism in Blackfoot at the Algonquian Conference in Oklahoma City
++ October 2024: Revisiting Syncretism in Blackfoot presented at the Algonquian Conference in Oklahoma City

 + June 2024: CoLang 2024!

-+ May 2024: Markedness-driven Syncretism in Blackfoot presented at WAIL
++ May 2024: Markedness-driven Syncretism in Blackfoot presented at WAIL in Santa Barbara

 + March 2024: Awarded Bilinski Fellowship for dissertation work in 2024-2025